gadenbuie/intro-to-git-for-scientists/IntroToGitForScientists.md

 	  Press et al., 2007.
 ```

 When you save the file and close the editor, the commit is finished and your message is stored.
-Later, at the weekly team meeting when you're trying to remember what you did last week, you can run `git log` and see a descriptive, logical, sequential list of everything you've done[^1].
+Later, at the weekly team meeting when you're trying to remember what you did last week, you can run `git log` and see a descriptive, sequential list of everything you've done[^1].
 It's almost magic.

 > **Pro tip:** Commit early and commit often.